iloaiza/TBFrags/README.txt

     -HDF5 (for saving)
     -Plots, PyPlot (for plottling)
     -Suppressor (for suppressing unnecessary warnings)
-    -SparseArrays, Arpack and ExpmV: for efficient calculation and storage of wavefunctions and operators, only used for openfermion based vqe routiine (shift_grads.jl)
+    -SparseArrays, Arpack and ExpmV: for efficient calculation and storage of wavefunctions and operators, only used for openfermion based vqe routine (shift_grads.jl)
 python:
-    -openfermion, pyscf, openfermionpyscf
+    -openfermion, pyscf, openfermionpyscf, tequila-basic

 ######## INSTALLATION